Definition of Urinary Tract Infections

 - Obstruction, stricture, cysts and calculi can be diagnosed by ultrasonography.

-- Intravenous urography (IVU) with post void film of bladder can be a diagnostic modality for physiological and anatomical abnormalities of urinary tract.
+- Intravenous urography (IVU) with a post void film of bladder can be a diagnostic modality for physiological and anatomical abnormalities of the urinary tract.

 - Micturating cysto-urethrography (MCU) is useful in diagnosing vesicoureteric reflux and disturbed bladder emptying.

-- Pyelonephritis can be diagnosed by DMSA scan.
+- Pyelonephritis can be diagnosed by a DMSA scan.

-- In female, with recurrent UTI, pelvic examination is mandatory to exclude cystocele, rectocele and uterovaginal prolapse.
+- In females with recurrent UTI, a pelvic examination is mandatory to exclude cystocele, rectocele and uterovaginal prolapse.

 Treatment of Urinary Tract Infection

-Antibiotics are the treatment of choice in case of UTI.
-Choice of antibiotic depends on the culture sensitivity testing, pharmacokinetics of the drug, pH of urine etc. Uncomplicated and symptomatic UTI can be treated with a 3–5 day course of antibiotics.
-Clotrimazole or fluoroquinolones are treatment of choice in these cases.
+Antibiotics are the treatment of choice in the cases of UTI.
+The choice of antibiotic depends on the culture sensitivity testing, pharmacokinetics of the drug, and the pH of urine.
+Uncomplicated and symptomatic UTIs can be treated with a 3 to 5 days course of antibiotics.
+Clotrimazole or fluoroquinolones are the treatment of choice in these cases.

 Such short course treatment also eradicates vaginal colonization which could be the cause of recurrent UTIs in a female patient.
-Azithromycine or doxycycline is used in case of acute urethritis due to chlamydia infection.
-If a patient presents with uncomplicated UTI with upper gastrointestinal symptoms, then a single dose of parenteral antibiotics on the first day followed by oral antibiotic is preferred (single dose of 2 gm ceftriaxone or 80 mg of gentamycine or 750 mg of amikacin can be given in this case).
+Azithromycine or doxycycline is used in the cases of acute urethritis due to chlamydia infection.
+If a patient presents with an uncomplicated UTI with upper gastrointestinal symptoms, then a single dose of parenteral antibiotics on the first day, followed by oral antibiotic, is preferred (single dose of 2 gm ceftriaxone, 80 mg of gentamycine or 750 mg of amikacin can be given in this case).

 Prostatitis is usually treated with a 6-week course of antibiotics like quinolones and cotrimoxazole.
-Macrolide antibiotics or doxycycline is the second line of drug in case of prostatitis.
+Macrolide antibiotics or doxycycline are the second-line drug in case of prostatitis.
 In some cases, the treatment’s course can be prolonged to 12 weeks.